buzzfrog/dotnetapp-azure-prometheus/kind-prometheus.md

 We deploy an example application and enable Container Insight Agent to scrap metrics from our application.
 By using our application we create new metrics.

-Now we can go to our Azure Portal and the blade for our Azure Arc view of our cluster and in the Insight view we can query our metrics.
+Now we can go to our Azure Portal and the blade for our Azure Arc view of our cluster and in the Log view we can query our metrics.

 ## Prerequisites